poseidon/matchbox/README.md

 ### Examples

 Use the [examples](examples) to boot machines into CoreOS clusters of higher-order systems, like Kubernetes.
-Quickly setup a network of virtual hardware on your Linux box for testing with the [libvirt script](scripts/libvirt).
+Quickly setup a network of virtual hardware on your Linux box for testing with [libvirt](scripts/README.md#libvirt).

 * TLS-auth Kubernetes cluster (1 master, 1 worker, 1 etcd)
 * Multi Node etcd cluster